jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 The object-oriented world-view may seem so obvious as to be without alternative.
 Look around the room, bus, park or wherever you find yourself reading this sentence, and you will likely identify a collection of distinct objects, such as dogs, people and trees, whose behaviors may change over time.
 Similarly, object-oriented programs produce “distinct objects whose behaviors may change over time.” — [Structure and Interpretation of Computer Programs](https://web.mit.edu/alexmv/6.037/sicp.pdf) (SICP), Section 3

 However, the obviousness and ubiquity of this interpretation belie the fact of interpretation.
 It turns out that objects are not the only means by which to decompose and conceptualize world and program alike, and change can be reformulated along different lines.
 Indeed, functional programs offer an alternative world-view.
 They do not include identifiable objects.
-Suprisingly, however, they may include state and change over time.
+Surprisingly, however, they may include state and change over time.
 But the paradigm has shifted.
 Instead of objects that change over time, functional programs consist of state transitions between _discrete_ _moments in time_ that may be seen together as “streams of information that flow.” ([SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3)

 [toc]